kranners/frappuccino/docs/2024/10/24 October, 2024.md

 nah. that's overcomplicated.
 RESIST.

 - [x] Update pushPermissionStatus to read ?: instead of `| undefined` (L14)
-- [ ] Lunch
+- [x] Lunch
+- [x] Get sunglasses sorted!!
+And also the license!!
+Outta nowhere
-- [ ] Update the permission type and prompt variant to be constants
+- [~] Update the permission type and prompt variant to be constants
 - [ ] Get started on the Android notif handler
 - [ ] Dev meeting 3.10pm